taostlt/carousel/assignment_2_readme.md

 The purpose of this homework is to leverage views, view properties, and events to create a high fidelity prototype that is difficult to distinguish from a production app.
 We're going to use the techniques from this week to implement the Carousel app from the signed out state to the basic signed in state.

+    I'm continually getting a error where Github doesn't allow me to upload my project unless it is zipped but I see many other Repos with it, no problem.
+I still have a lot to learn to catch up.'

 Time spent: `<16>`